maxbirkner/terraform-provider-awx/docs/resources/inventory_instance_groups.md

 page_title: "awx_inventory_instance_groups Resource - terraform-provider-awx"
 subcategory: ""
 description: |-
-  Associates an instance group to a inventory
+  Associates an instance group to an inventory
 ---

 # awx_inventory_instance_groups (Resource)

-Associates an instance group to a inventory
+Associates an instance group to an inventory